Maymay Entrata

-After winning Pinoy Big Brother, Entrata signed a deal with Star Magic and began her acting career by starring in the romantic comedy Loving in Tandem (2017).
-Entrata's other film appearances include Da One That Ghost Away (2018) and Hello, Love, Goodbye (2019).
-She also played supporting roles in horror-fantasy drama television series La Luna Sangre (2017) and Hiwaga ng Kambat (2019).

-Throughout her career, Entrata has expressed an interest in singing and modelling.
-Her eponymous debut album, released in 2017, has been certified platinum by the PARI.
-She was also recognized as the first Filipino to walk in the Arab Fashion Week.
+Marydale "Maymay" Entrata ([ˈmaɪmaɪ ɛnˈtɾata]; born May 6, 1997) is a Filipino actress, singer, model and television host.
+Having achieved mainstream success across television, music and fashion, she came to prominence after winning the reality show Pinoy Big Brother: Lucky 7.
+She is the first Filipina to walk at the Arab Fashion Week.
+Her accolades include a FAMAS Award, an Awit Award, two PMPC Star Awards for Music and a Box Office Entertainment Awards, in addition to a nomination for an MTV Europe Music Award.

 Personal life

-Maymay Entrata was born as Marydale Entrata in Camiguin on May 6, 1997.
+Marydale Entrata was born in Camiguin on May 6, 1997.
 She and her older brother Vincent were left in the care of their grandparents in Cagayan de Oro as their father left them behind when she was just a year old, and her mother, Lorna, decided to work in Japan to provide for the whole family.
 Entrata also has a younger half brother named Rio from her mother's family in Japan.

 Entrata was a college junior studying technology communication management at the Mindanao University of Science and Technology but she placed it on hold when she joined Pinoy Big Brother.
 During an interview in 2019, she mentioned that in school, she was more into social studies, arts and music, and extra-curricular activities like dancing and other events.
 She stated that Mathematics and English are not her best subjects; that is why when she entered the collegiate level, she chose to major in the latter to improve on the language.

 Starting at the age of 14, Entrata began auditioning for various reality television shows to fulfill her ambition of becoming an actress.
 She first attempted auditioning for Pinoy Big Brother: Teen Clash 2010 when she was in high school but was unfortunately rebuffed.
 Five years later, she tried joining the same show's sixth season: Pinoy Big Brother: 737 but also failed.
 Entrata also tried her luck at talent competition television series like The Voice, and Pilipinas Got Talent but she also did not make it.

+On Easter Sunday, 2024, Entrata underwent water baptism.
+She also confirmed her break-up with her non-showbiz boyfriend, Aaron Haskell, since 2022.
+In 2025, she announced her relationship with Filipino-American commercial model and rookie actor Joaquin Enriquez.